OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/Micronaut-sensors/README.md

 ADC$ ../gradlew clean install
 ```

-From the MicroNaut service project, add the dependency on ADC in `build.gradle`:
+From the Micronaut service project, add the dependency on ADC in `build.gradle`:
 ```groovy
 dependencies {
   . . .